-The TSF shall perform all deterministic random bit generation services in accordance with NIST Special Publication 800-90A using [CTR DRBG (AES), a SHA-256 Hardware Hash DRBG].
+The TSF shall perform all deterministic random bit generation services in accordance with NIST Special Publication 800-90A using [CTR_DRBG (AES), Hash_DRBG (any)].

 FCS RBG EXT.1.2

 The deterministic RBG shall be seeded by an entropy source that accumulates entropy from [TSF-hardware-based noise source] with a minimum of [256 bits] of entropy at least equal to the greatest security strength (according to NIST SP 800-57) of the keys and hashes that it will generate.